Solar Radiation and Climate Experiment: End of mission

 NASA decommissioned SORCE on 25 February 2020, after 17 years of operation (over three times the original design life of five years).
 The spacecraft had struggled with battery degradation problems since 2011, which prevented SORCE from conducting measurements full-time.
 Ground teams switched to daytime-only observations, effectively allowing SORCE to operate with no functioning battery through its solar panels.

 NASA planned to keep operating SORCE until a replacement could be developed and launched.
 The Glory satellite, which would have continued SORCE's observations, was lost in a launch failure in 2011.
-A stopgap solar irradiance instrument, the Total Solar Irradiance Calibration Transfer Experiment (TCTE), was launched in November 2013 on the U.S. Air Force's STPSat-3, but a full replacement for SORCE did not launch until December 2017, when the Total and Spectral solar Irradiance Sensor (TSPS) was delivered to the International Space Station (ISS).
+A stopgap solar irradiance instrument, the Total Solar Irradiance Calibration Transfer Experiment (TCTE), was launched in November 2013 on the U.S. Air Force's STPSat-3, but a full replacement for SORCE did not launch until December 2017, when the Total and Spectral solar Irradiance Sensor (TSIS-1 and TSIS-2) was delivered to the International Space Station (ISS).

 Left to drift in orbit, SORCE is projected to re-enter the atmosphere in 2032, with most of the spacecraft expected to burn up during re-entry.